gary-rowe/SimpleScaffolding/README.md

 ### And once again...

 Run `Scaffolding.main()` with `scaffolding.js` set as above.
 Then take a look under `src/main/java/uk/co/froot/example/dto`.
-You'll notice that the original `user.User` has been substituted for `role.Role` and `customer.Customer`.
+You'll notice that the original `admin_user.AdminUser` has been substituted for `role.Role` and `customer.Customer`.
 Even the internal documentation has been filled in.
+If

+#### TIP: Use your IDE's version control view to strip out unwanted templates

+Some IDEs, such as Intellij, provide a Changes view which clearly highlights any new code that is not yet under version control.
+You can use this view to quickly strip out any unwanted code before committing the templates without having to dig around in sub-directories.

+### The long view
 Over time you'll build up a useful library of templates that fit with different types of projects which should add up to a [considerable time saving](http://www.xkcd.com/1205/).